 Traditional vs. Implant-Secured Bridges

 A traditional dental bridge needs support from natural teeth adjacent to a tooth gap.
 Dentists prepare these teeth and cap them off with dental crowns to keep the bridge in place.
-However, traditional bridges can damage healthy teeth, and the restoration lays on top of the gums.
+However, traditional bridges can damage healthy teeth, and the restoration lies on top of the gums.
 Although fixed, these dental bridges do not stimulate the bone or gum tissue.
-Implant-secured bridges offer a modern alternative to traditional dental bridges.
-Dental implants are small titanium posts that an oral surgeon places in the jaw bone beneath the gum tissue.
-After implants heal, they create a strong foundation for restorations like bridges.
+Because your jawbone will continue to deteriorate and change, you’ll need to get the bridge readjusted or replaced throughout your lifespan.

 Dental Bridges in Burke, VA